saoudh/db-vendo-client/docs/departures.md

 	// departures at related stations
 	// e.g. those that belong together on the metro map.
 	includeRelatedStations: true,
+	moreStops: null // also include departures/arrivals for array of up to nine additional station evaNumbers (not supported with dbnav and dbweb)
 	language: 'en' // language to get results in
 }
 ```
-The maximum supported duration is 720 for `db` and 60 for other profiles.
+The maximum supported duration depends on the profile (see main readme), e.g. 720 for `db` and 60 for `dbnav`.
+In order to use the `dbris` profile, you need to pass the env vars `DB_API_KEY` and `DB_CLIENT_ID`.
 If you pass an object `opt.products`, its fields will partially override the default products defined in the profile.

 ## Response